 There are several aspects for my hiking, which I consider of critical importance, without which my hiking experience would be deficient.
 Those aspects are mentioned below.

-1. Walk in minimalist shoes, no matter how difficult is the trail.
+- Walk in minimalist shoes, no matter how difficult is the trail.
 Minimalist shoes will not make you the fastest hiker, the opposite is more likely.
 But going while feeling every stone you step on, being very mindful all the time where to put your feet, enjoy the benefits of walking in minimalist shoes – for me it is very important.
 For me hiking in ‘regular hiking boots’ – you know, those one can comfortably kick stones around and hardly feel anything – are not enjoyable, or desirable.

 Why 99% do it wrong: This year (2023) I hiked for 4 weeks doing Tour du Mont Blanc and GR 20 trail in Corsica.
 I only met one person who hiked in minimalist shoes (Xero hiking boots).
-That makes us 2 out of thousands of persons I met in the mountains (those are very crowded trails, you generally meet a lot of people every day).
+That makes us 2 out of thousands of persons I met in the mountains (those are very crowded trails, you generally meet a lot of people every day). - Make no compromise on food quality when out on trail.
+Good food is generally not available in the mountains.
+The only reliable food sources are dinners and breakfasts in shelters.
+Those meals, as prepared by shelter operators, are so heavily based on pasta and white bread that should be considered as junk food.

 For this reason I almost never eat shelter food.
 This year I ate twice during 4-week hike.
 One time it was good (no bread or pasta) and the other time I got sick for a half day (lasagne and too much bread plus apparently some sanitary condition during the food preparation).

-3. I prefer nice trails in woods rather than challenging stony mountain tops with great views.
+Why 99% do it wrong: This year I did not meet a single person who considered shelter meal as junk food.
+There were some complaints in places where it was the worst but shelter food is generally approved as good.
+I noticed that Coca-Cola and potato chips were the favourite drink and snack in shelters – and that stuff is usually brought up there on donkey back or with helicopter.
+Snacking on mountain tops is very usual – typically a sandwich or some candy bars. - I prefer nice trails in woods rather than challenging stony mountain tops with great views.
 Trail in woods generally allow for low-intensity cardio allowing to walk from sunrise and to sunset without getting excessively tired.
 Trail in woods allow for meditative experience and nasal breathing.
 Woods offer more enjoyable sensory experience of sounds and scents than any mountain top.
 I find no pleasure of conquering tree-less mountain tops through strenuous physical exercise, often under blazing sun – and I derive hardly any pleasure from views from mountain tops (I may pass those without stopping, they are not the reason I hike).

 The trails I chose this year were a bad fit for my hiking needs.
 Those are epic trails and had to be done once.
 But those were difficult trails, too risky for minimalist shoes (although I managed to complete without any foot injuries), did not allow for sufficient meditative experience — too many steep ascends where nasal breathing is a struggle if possible at all.